 Decades of hurt, rivalry and resentment poured into one scene -- and the next one, moments later, is even more brutal, as Anne reveals she's pregnant, and lords that over Paige's head, while Paige remains stoic and sarcastic.
 (Anne: "Maybe you'll have a cute little sister you can tell all your secrets to."
 Paige: "What fun.")

 And then, in the final scene of the following episode, Anne discovers that she was never pregnant to begin with.
 (It's one of the series' great "gotcha!" moments.)
 And the lengths to which she goes to ensure that Greg doesn't find out until after the wedding (he doesn't) serve to humanize Anne.
 Like Claudia, Anne had appeared on the scene with a one-note agenda: willing to go to any lengths to get her hands on money.
 And as with Claudia, the Season 12 writers soon decided she needed more vulnerability and did it with the subtlety of a sledgehammer: in Anne's case, by making her homeless.
 (Like taking a woman with no scruples and putting her out on the streets would somehow make her "likable.")
-Marcus makes her sympathetic by revealing the very real insecurities that would, in fact, plague a forty-something former socialite raised only to be beautiful.
+Marcus and her team make Anne sympathetic by revealing the very real insecurities that would, in fact, plague a forty-something former socialite raised only to be beautiful.
 And Michelle Phillips takes that scenario -- being in sexual competition with her own daughter, and all that comes with it (the fear of losing her looks, of being unloved) -- and runs with it, giving the kind of multi-layered, moving performance that was unthinkable just a season earlier.

 In the season’s ninth episode -- Seidman’s bravura “Some Like It Hot” -- Anne realizes she has to come clean to Greg about her (false) pregnancy.
 She's quick-witted and shrewd -- those qualities, crucial to Lechowick and Latham’s conception of the character in Season 8, haven’t vanished since Marcus took the reins -- but it’s also clear that the rigors of aging have taken their toll: Anne's bravado now masks self-doubt and quiet desperation.
 We see her at her most honest and vulnerable, but ever Anne, she’s calculating that that honesty and vulnerability will counter the months of deceit.
 (It’s a dizzying high-wire act, and Phillips makes the most of it.)
 She makes the case for why Greg should forgive her and stay with her; determined to cover all her bases, she alternates between practicality (“I’ll make a great political wife”) and psychology (“Stay married to me and you don’t have to commit to Paige”), topping it off with a note of festivity: "Carlos is going to make a special dinner.
 I think I'll go down to the cellar and get us a Grand Crus Classé."
 And Sumner -- as ever, revealing no more than he absolutely has to -- proceeds to eviscerate her: “If this marriage is going to work, you're going to have to learn to mind your own business.
 1. We don’t ever talk about Paige.
 Ever.
 2. You don’t analyze me, I won’t sue you for fraud.
 3. This is a marriage of convenience.
 My convenience.
 4. Why don’t you go down to the cellar and get a nice bottle of domestic Cabernet?”

 Ultimately, Anne's story in Season 14 becomes a cautionary tale, as she finds herself with the money and status she's been craving ever since she lost her fortune, but yoked to a man who has little use and no regard for her.
-But just because Marcus strands Anne in a loveless marriage doesn't mean she's about to strip away her self-esteem; everyone in the season is accorded equal dignity -- that's one of its accomplishments and a great part of its appeal.
+But just because the writers strand Anne in a loveless marriage doesn't mean they’re about to strip away her self-esteem; everyone in the season is accorded equal dignity -- that's one of its accomplishments and a great part of its appeal.
 Late in the season, after a half-dozen episodes of trying to get back in Greg's good graces, Anne has had enough."You think you'll ever make love to me again?" she asks Greg, and he has a ready-made reply: "I don't know.
 The heart wants what the heart wants, and at the moment, it doesn't want you."
 And that's the last straw.
 Anne gets out of bed, dresses to the nines, and informs Greg she's going shopping.
 Isn't it a little late for that?
 "What I'm shopping for is open all night."
 Her self-respect is worth more to her than money or status.
 She pops in to see Nick at his restaurant, and toys with him just enough to remind herself how much she has to offer.
 And then she returns home, finally ready to unload on Greg:

 Greg: How was shopping?